thingsboard/tbmq/docker/README.md

 $ ./scripts/docker-start-services.sh
 `

-After a while when all services will be successfully started you can make requests to `http://{your-host-ip}:8083` in you browser (for ex. `http://localhost:8083`).
+After a while when all services will be successfully started you can make requests to `http://{your-host-ip}:8083` in you browser (for ex. `http://localhost:8083`) and connect using MQTT protocol on 1883 port (for ex. `http://localhost:1883`).

 In case of any issues you can examine service logs for errors.
 For example to see ThingsBoard Mqtt Broker logs execute the following command: